Find out more about the Natural Healthcare College

 Will I be able to practice when I complete the Nutrition Advisor course?

-Although at the end of this level of training our graduates will have acquired a huge amount of knowledge, they are not qualified to help address a diagnosed medical condition.
+Yes you will be able to practice as a qualified Nutritional Advisor.
+Although at the end of this level of training our graduates have acquired a huge amount of knowledge, they are not qualified to help address a diagnosed medical condition.
 However, they are able to offer advice to people who want to achieve or maintain optimal health.
 You’ll find more information about the skills of a Nutrition Advisor on our ‘Courses’ page.

 Will I be able to practice when I complete the Naturopathic Nutritional Therapy course or will I need any further training?

 You’ll have the skills needed to set up in practice.
 Our aim is that every graduate of the college will be both competent and confident to establish a naturopathic nutritional therapy practice.
-After successful completion of the course, some graduates study other complementary therapy skills that may interest them but with their Naturopathic Nutritional Therapy diploma they are ready to set up in practice.
+After successfully completing the course, some graduates study other complementary therapy skills that may interest them but with their Naturopathic Nutritional Therapy diploma they are ready to set up in practice.

 Will I be able to obtain professional insurance?